Observation of a $\Lambda_b^0-\overline{\Lambda}_b^0$ production asymmetry in proton-proton collisions at $\sqrt{s} = 7 \textrm{ and } 8\,\textrm{TeV}$: Detection asymmetries

 \subsubsection{Modifications to formalism}

-Modifications to the model are introduced to better describe simulation and data.
-First, some inelastic scatters do not lead to an efficiency loss while some elastic hadronic scatters lead to an efficiency loss, \textit{e.g.}\ a proton scattering shortly before the end of the tracking stations can still leave enough hits in the detector for its trajectory to be reconstructed.
-Momentum-dependent factors, \(C_{\pvec}^{\text{sim}}\), are determined from simulation and account for these effects.
+Modifications to the model are introduced to better describe the asymmetries observed in simulation and data.
+First, some elastic hadronic scatters lead to an efficiency loss while some inelastic scatters do not lead to an efficiency loss, \textit{e.g.}\ a proton scattering shortly before the end of the tracking stations can still leave enough hits in the detector for its trajectory to be reconstructed.
+Momentum-dependent factors, \(C_{|\pvec|}^{\text{sim}}\), are determined from simulation and account for these effects.
 In addition, these factors depend on the reconstructed final state since the impact of the momentum spread depends on the \(Q\) value of the decay.
 Therefore, they differ for the \decay{\Lz}{\proton\pim} calibration channel, discussed in more detail later, and the \decay{\Lc}{\proton\Km\pip} signal channel.
-Second, the description of the detector material in simulation is not perfect.
-Thus, an overall scaling factor, \(F_{\text{data}}\), is introduced.
+Second, since the description of the detector material in simulation is not perfect, an overall scaling factor, \(F_{\text{data}}\), is introduced.
 It is fixed to unity when validating the method with simulation but is allowed to vary freely when calibrating with data.
 The factor \(F_{\text{data}}\) can also absorb differences in the cross-sections between data and simulation.
-Subsequently, \cref{eq:aintp} is changed to
+Consequently, \cref{eq:aintp} is changed to